 Course Learning OutcomesOn successful completion of this course, students will be able to:

-1 Demonstrate an understanding of the Earth’s major physical environmental systems 2 Gain an insight into the history of humankind and its impact on the planet 3 Demonstrate an understanding of key physical environmental processes at local to global scales 4 Develop interdisciplinary problem-solving skills 5 Develop literary, verbal and numerical proficiency 6 Enhance their ability to work effectively in a team environment
+1 Demonstrate an understanding of the Earth’s major physical environmental systems 2 Gain an insight into the history of humans' impact on the planet 3 Demonstrate an understanding of key physical environmental processes at local to global scales 4 Develop interdisciplinary problem-solving skills 5 Develop literary, verbal and numerical proficiency 6 Work effectively in a team environment

 University Graduate Attributes